vincentsels/ProjectManagement/README.md

 * For each user, optionally specify the amount of hours per week and hourly cost, default type of work,...

 ## Upcoming features

+### Customer management

+* Specify which customer/company your reporting users are part of.
+* Allow only a selection of customers to pay for certain features ('custom development'), or all customers ('common development').
+* Divide the total billable cost among all participating customers, optionally in proportion to the customer size.
+* Allow certain customers to be able to approve of tickets simply as a notion, or in order to be able to assign them.

 ### Prioritizing features